I'm studying abroad and want to sublease my room. What steps should I take?

 Preparing to Move Out

-Before leaving for your study abroad program, make sure to prepare your apartment for the subletter.
-This includes removing any personal belongings, cleaning the space, and ensuring that everything is in good condition.
-You may also want to consider arranging for a walkthrough inspection with the leasing office to ensure that there are no issues before you leave.
+Before leaving for your study abroad program, it's essential to prepare your apartment for the subletter.
+Start by removing all personal belongings, thoroughly cleaning the space, and ensuring everything is in good condition.
+It's also a good idea to schedule a walkthrough inspection with the leasing office to address any potential issues beforehand and document the apartment's condition.
+This preparation helps ensure a smooth handoff to your subletter and protects you from unexpected problems during your time away.